Balasuriyabala/E-comerence/README.md

 Stage-1 Docker with Jenkins

-Deployed a code and the container is up & running
+Deployed a code and the container is up & running  = ok

 stage-2 the aplicatio nexposing via port no:3000 now we need to used nginx